Beneath the surface

 An epic voyage with underwater photographer Cristina Mittermeier

-A pioneer of the modern conservation movement, ‘Mitty’ has a love for the oceans, marine life and people living on the coasts that’s the driving force behind punching you in the gut with her images
+A pioneer of the modern conservation movement, ‘Mitty’ has a love for the oceans, marine life and coastal people that’s the driving force behind punching you in the gut with her images

 You can’t just dabble in underwater photography.
 You really need to throw yourself in.

 “I’m an optimist by nature,” says Mexican photographer Cristina Mittermeier.
 Optimism sometimes feels difficult to sustain in the face of the widespread destruction humans are causing to the planet.
 But for Mittermeier, there’s no space for complacency or giving up.

 A marine biologist, photographer, filmmaker and conservationist – who has almost been eaten by a whale – she works not only to showcase the beauty of the natural world but to move people towards solutions, such as Marine Protected Areas, sustainable fishing and community involvement in coastal management.

 Mitty, as she’s also known, is the co-founder, along with partner Paul Nicklen, of SeaLegacy, a content and distribution powerhouse that brings new audiences into the ocean conservation movement and leverages powerful visual stories to move them from apathy to action.
 She is also the President and co-founder of Only One, a digital action hub for ocean conservation, leveraging high-quality visual and written storytelling content to engage a massive base of supporters and call them to action.
 She also set up the International League of Conservation Photographers.

 Her work appears in international publications, including National Geographic; she has produced several books, including Sublime Nature and Amaze; and is credited for creating the discipline of conservation photography that draws attention to the Earth’s severe environmental change.
 “All life is tied to healthy ice and we must do everything we can to stop the effects of climate change.”